csburreson/stf/docs/git-submodule-hints.md

 $ git submodule update  # clone the submodules to the version pinned to the stf repo.
 ~~~~

+## Updating Submodules

+A counter intuitive behavior for sum is the checked out submodules do not
+automatically track changes in the parent repository.
+Instead, updating
+submodules is a manual operation.

 After cloning, the *stf/tools* workspace is in a *detached HEAD* state, which
 indicates the submodule version is pinned to the last version of the
 [WIPACrepo/STM32Tools](https://github.com/WIPACrepo/STM32Tools)